Regions & Size

 Heartland Heading inland you will find the true heart of Kangaroo Island, Parndana.
 The Heartland was where ex-soldiers were settled and given the task of farming the island’s central plateau.
 There is a small selection of accommodation in the town, as well as limited services and facilities.

-North Coast Highlights: The Rockpool Cafe @ Stokes Bay • Table 88 (Open October to May) • Amazing white sandy beaches • Water sports • Fishing Safe • Safe swimming beaches
+North Coast Highlights: The Rockpool Cafe @ Stokes Bay (open seasonally) • Table 88 (Open October to May) • Amazing white sandy beaches • Water sports • Fishing Safe • Safe swimming beaches

 Heartland Highlights: Parndana Soldier Settlement Museum • Kangaroo Island Wildlife Park • Parndana Hotel • Exploring country tracks

 If you’re looking for some peace and solitude, or some pure indulgence, Western Kangaroo Island is the place to be.
 The native bushland is home to an abundant amount of wildlife teeming with birds, echidnas and kangaroos, while koalas doze happily in eucalyptus trees above.
 You will also see colonies of Long-nosed Fur Seals frolicking in the Southern Ocean.

 In this area, you can stay in absolute luxury at the very stylish Southern Ocean Lodge or choose from cabin or hotel style accommodation.
 There’s also a great caravan park here that offers camping sites and on-site cabins.